srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

 6. If prompted, sign in to the Azure with the Azure credentials from the Lab Environment output page.

 7. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
-You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)

-8. On the **Custom deployment** blade configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with DeploymentID).
+8. Now configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with DeploymentID).
 Leave the defaults for everything else.

     | Setting| Value|
     |----|----|